micthiesen/esp32/README.md

 - **CI/CD**: Include `./lint.sh` in your build pipeline

 The linting configuration is designed to work seamlessly with ESP-IDF and filters out GCC-specific compiler flags that would cause issues with clang tools.

+## Production Builds

+The project supports optimized production builds with a single Zed task:

+### Using Production Builds

+**Via Zed Task**: Open Command Palette (Cmd+Shift+P) → "Build & Flash (Production)"

+**Configuration**:
+- Size optimization (`-Os`)
+- Assertions disabled
+- Error-only logging
+- Each task uses its appropriate configuration (debug/production)

+**When to Use**: For final deployment to production devices where code size and performance matter more than debugging capabilities.

 ## License